×

 3. Addressing a Widow in a Wedding Invitation

-• Avoid using her late husband’s name unless she prefers it.
+Avoid automatically using her late husband’s name unless she specifically prefers that traditional wording.

 Mrs. Emily Smith,